add2cal/docs/src/integration/angular.md

 ## Step 4: Use it

-Start using it by adding a `<add-to-calendar-button proKey="prokey-of-your-event">` tag to your source code.
+Start using it by adding a `<add-to-calendar-button proKey="prokey-of-your-event" />` tag to your source code.

 ## Proper bindings